pottendo/pottendo-Pi1541/README.md

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
 A simple web-server features
 - Manage Upload and SDCard
-  - upload of images to the SDCard
+  - upload of images and directory trees to the SDCard
-  - delete of diskimage
+  - delete of files & directories
   - create directory
   - create new diskimages, use extension to select between .d64 or .g64 formats (.d81 is not supported)
   - create LST files from current directory